 At the time of the documentary, Jaycee was about 40 years old.

 Jaycee spent 18 years held captive in the backyard of a registered, violent sex offender, Phillip Garrido.
-Garrido fathered Jaycee’s two daughters, and has been charged with numerous criminal offenses.
+Garrido fathered Jaycee’s two daughters, and has been charged with numerous criminal offences.

 While most of the world was thrilled to see Garrido arrested and locked away into police custody, Jaycee and her girls had different emotional reactions.
 Initially, when questioned by the authorities, Jaycee was supportive of Garrido, she refused to admit her real identity, and when the facts weren’t adding up, she claimed to be hiding from a fictitious abusive husband that lived in another state.
 She had chances to tell about her perpetrator, but her first responses were to protect him.
 Her two daughters cried when they heard Garrido was arrested.

 Garrido spent years torturing these young women, but yet they were clearly connected to him.

 This dynamic is called Stockholm Syndrome.

 Stockholm Syndrome is when victims form positive, caring attachments with their violent perpetrators.
 The more victims have to depend on their perpetrators for their very survival, the more likely the victim will form an attachment to their perpetrator.